 Back to top

-Everolimus is taken as a tablet once a day.
+You take everolimus as a tablet once a day.
 Take it at the same time every day.
 Swallow the tablet whole with a glass of water – don’t crush or chew it.
 You can take it with or without food.
 Avoid grapefruit juice and grapefruit during treatment with everolimus as it can affect how the drug works.

 Possible side effects of everolimus